 The safety of the subject in any clinical trial is of paramount consideration.
 First in Human (FIH) studies are special in this case as no data is available on how the investigational product will react in the human body.
 Preclinical data needs to be adequate to allow translation into a clinical study complying with all medical, scientific, ethical, and regulatory aspects.
 Historical cases have shown that bridging preclinical and clinical has not always been adequate.
-The gap needs to be understood first and then strategies need to be developed to enable a smooth translation of the preclinical data of “research in animals” to the clinical research with First in Human studies.
+The gap needs to be understood first and then strategies need to be developed to enable a smooth translation of the preclinical data of “research in animals” to the clinical research First in Human studies.

 - Documents and materials related to this course are included

 - Globally recognised certificates awarded after test completion

 - This course has been granted PharmaTrain Recognition

 - 10 May 2022 - 10:30 - 12:30

 - 12 May 2022 - 10:00 - 13:30